HarryAnthony/HarryAnthony.github.io/index.md

 title: Home
 layout: home
 ---
 ## Updates

+[Oct.
+2023] Attended the MICCAI 2023 conference in Vancouver, Canada to present my research.
+Happy to announce I won the *Best Paper Award* at the UNSURE workshop at MICCAI!

 [Aug.
 2023] I have had two papers accepted at workshops at MICCAI, I will be presenting my paper at the UNSURE workshop in October!